mlarosa2/Crosstie/README.md

 ###Static Assets

 Static assets are served from the lib/public directory. .jpeg, .jpg, .png, .gif, .zip, .txt, .css, .js, and .json file extensions are currently supported.
+Simply add lib/public/name-of-file.* to the root url for the file to be served.

 ###CSRF Protection

 Simply add the ControllerName.protect_from_forgery to the first line of your create method in the controller to protect your app from CSRF attacks.
+See this in action inside of bin/controllers/dogs_controller.rb